Learning Incentive Structures for Cooperative Resilience in Multi-Agent Systems under Social Dilemmas: Results: Emergent Collective Behavior under Disruptions

-We have implemented an expanded disruption protocol for evaluation, applied to agent trained with \textit{hybrid strategy}.
+We have implemented an expanded disruption protocol for evaluation, applied to agents trained with the \textit{hybrid incentive structure}.
 Evaluating algorithms under the same disruption protocol used during training may risk overfitting to known conditions, thus limiting the generalization claims of our method.
-To address this, the new protocol introduces three temporally distributed and qualitatively distinct disruptions, each lasting 5000 steps: (i) resource removal at step 1250, (ii) a temporary reduction in apple regrowth rate starting at step 2500, and (iii) an agent failure simulation, where one agent loses control and moves randomly from steps 3750 to 3900.
+To address this, the new protocol introduces three temporally distributed and qualitatively distinct disruptions, each lasting 5000 steps: i) resource removal at step 1250, ii) a temporary reduction in apple regrowth rate starting at step 2500, and iii) an agent failure simulation, where one agent loses control and moves randomly from steps 3750 to 3900.

 In these evaluations, we consider three baselines: a random policy, PPO with a standard reward scheme (+1 for consuming an apple, 0 otherwise), and QMIX.
 For QMIX, the individual reward function is also defined using the +1/0 scheme, but in practice this leads agents to converge toward regions without apples.
 To mitigate this, we increased the reward to +10 for consuming an apple.
 Using this modified reward, the trained QMIX agents were evaluated with $\epsilon = 0$ under the disruption protocol.
-These baselines are contrasted against our \textit{hybrid strategy}, implemented as PPO with the resilience-informed reward learned through our method.
+These baselines are contrasted against our \textit{hybrid incentive structure}, implemented as PPO with the resilience-informed reward learned through our method.